Summary

 Mental illness

-Understanding the prevalence and impacts of mental illness and poor mental health is necessary for promoting positive mental health outcomes among individuals and communities throughout Australia.
+Understanding the prevalence and impacts of mental illness and poor mental health in Australia is necessary for promoting positive mental health outcomes among individuals and communities throughout Australia.
 Data and information on the prevalence and impacts of mental illness in Australia are available.

 Over 2 in 5 (43% or 8.5 million) Australians aged 16–85 are estimated to have experienced a mental disorder at some time in their life.